 In 1711 the South Sea Company was formed.
 It was given exclusive rights to trade with the Spanish colonies in South America.
 (It transported many slaves from Africa to South America).
 In 1720 shares in the company became massively overpriced.
 Then the share price collapsed.
 (The South Sea Bubble burst) and many investors lost huge sums of money.

 George I died in 1727 and was succeeded by his son George II.
-Like his father George II was content to leave government largely in the hands of his ministers.
-However he was the last British king to lead an army into battle.
+Like his father, George II was content to leave the government largely in the hands of his ministers.
+However, he was the last British king to lead an army into battle.
 He led them to victory against the French at Dettingen in June 1743.

 Also in the early 18th century England suffered from an 'epidemic' of gin drinking.
-Gin was cheap and drinking it was easy way for the poor to forget their troubles.
-However in 1751 a duty was added to gin, which curtailed gin drinking.
+Gin was cheap and drinking it was an easy way for the poor to forget their troubles.
+However, in 1751, a duty was added to gin, which curtailed gin drinking.

 The early 18th century was noted for its lack of religious enthusiasm.
-It was an age of reason rather then dogmatism and the churches lacked vigor.
-However in the mid-18th century things began to change.
+It was an age of reason rather than dogmatism and the churches lacked vigor.
+However, in the mid-18th-century things began to change.
 In 1739 the great evangelist George Whitefield (1714-1770) began preaching.
 Also in 1739 John Wesley (1703-1791) began preaching.
 He eventually created a new religious movement.

 The Agricultural Revolution in England

 In the 18th century there was an agricultural revolution in England.
 It began with Jethro Tull.
-In the 17th century seed was sown by hand.
+In the 17th century, the seed was sown by hand.
 The sower simply scattered seed on the ground.
-However in 1701 Tull (1674-1741) invented the seed drill.
+However, in 1701 Tull (1674-1741) invented the seed drill.
 This machine dropped seeds at a controllable rate in the straight lines.
-A harrow at the back of the machine covered the seeds to prevent birds eating them.
-Tull also invented a horse drawn hoe, which killed weeds between rows of seeds.
+A harrow at the back of the machine covered the seeds to prevent birds from eating them.
+Tull also invented a horse-drawn hoe, which killed weeds between rows of seeds.

 Moreover in the early 18th century farmers began to improve their livestock by selective breeding.
 One of the most famous pioneers of selective breeding was Robert Bakewell (1725-1795).